READY TO JOIN US?APPLICATION PERIOD CLOSED

 |Sections||Number of Questions|

-Is based on technology used to assess truthfulness.
-This assessment is evaluating an individual’s honesty which is one of the District’s core values.
+Based on technology, this assessment is evaluating an individual’s honesty – one of the District’s core values.
 This is a pass/fail assessment.
 The District is interested in measuring your truthfulness in the following areas:

 - Your employment application information.
 Did you include every job you have had in the last ten (10) years?
 You will be able to review your application before taking the assessment, and add anything you may have forgotten to include; and

 - Use of illegal drugs (including illegal steroids and abused prescription drugs in the last five years) and marijuana within the past 12 months; and

 The Northwest Fire District utilizes the fire service CPAT (Candidate Physical Ability Test) as part of the recruitment selection process for our academies.
 The test is used throughout the country and is a pass/fail test.
 The District will not be accepting CPAT cards from other agencies or companies.
 Candidates are required to participate and pass the District’s CPAT process to move forward.

 The District will offer CPAT orientations, practice sessions, and an official test as part of this recruitment process.
 CPAT sessions will be held at our training center.
 The CPAT process does allow candidates to opt out of the orientation and practice sessions by signing a waiver.
 However, if you are new to the CPAT, we highly recommend going through the entire process.
 At NWFD, the CPAT is administered by the District’s Peer Fitness Team.
 This group of firefighters has special training designed to help firefighters successfully do their job.
 They are a great asset in helping people through the CPAT process.

 Once you pass the Official CPAT, you will receive an email and/or text inviting you to the First Interview.
 Please expect to be with us for one (1) hour.